gleicon/restmq/README.rst

 Redis is more than just a key/value db, and its data types provided support for this project.

 Queues are created on the fly, when a message is sent to them.
 They are simple to use as a curl request can be.
+HTTP Comet, websockets and server sent events may be used for data streaming.

+This release is a cleanup of the original code, that can also be found on github.

 Install
 =======

 $ python setup.py install
-run with sh restmq_server
+run with bash start_scripts/restmq_server or taylor your own script.
+Note that currently restmq is presented as a twisted plugin.

 Queue Policy
 ============